 Stacy Steiner is the head trainer at Vallecito Sport Horses.
 She has over 30 years’ experience teaching young riders and training horses for hunters, jumpers, equitation, and dressage.
 Stacy started teaching riders and training young horses for the show ring to help pay for college and has built a simple, solid, and trusted system for both since that beginning.

-Students learn correct American forward seat equitation and horsemanship; horses learn to trust their riders and both become balanced, confident athletes.
+Students learn correct equitation basics and horsemanship; horses learn to trust their riders and both become balanced, coordinated and confident athletes.
 Stacy’s goal with each horse and rider is to create an intrepid, thinking, empathetic partnership that together will accomplish all of their riding or competition goals.

 Stacy still maintains a successful career in technology as director of business development for a higher education software company.
 She is a lifelong athlete and a huge sports fan; both have also helped shape her system for teaching riders and training horses.